-Biomass estimates in the core strata (30-400 m) are not valid given that so few fish were caught, and coefficients of variations are generally high ranging from 36 to 66% (mean = 55%).
-The additional biomass captured in the 10-30 m depth range accounted for 93% and 79% of the biomass in the core plus shallow strata (10-400 m) for 2007 and 2012 respectively, indicating that the core plus shallow strata (10-400 m) (Figure 3) is the only valid depth range within which to monitor leatherjacket biomass.
-The biomass in 2012 was marginally higher than that estimated in 2007.
+East coast South island winter trawl survey biomass estimates in the core strata (30-400 m) are not valid given that so few fish were caught, and coefficients of variations are generally high ranging from 36 to 66% (mean = 55%) and no biomass estimates are provided.
+Most of the biomass is captured in the 10-30 m depth indicating that the core plus shallow strata (10-400 m) is the only valid depth range within which to monitor leatherjacket biomass although it is doubtful that these surveys index leatherjacket abundance given that are found more commonly over foul ground and hence not fully available to trawl gear (Beentjes and MacGibbon 2013).